apache/nuttx/configs/flipnclick-pic32mz/README.txt

      There is a simple application available at Mikroe that will allow you to write .hex files via the USB HID bootloader.
-However, in order to use the bootloader, you will have to control the memory map so that the downloaded code does not clobber the bootloader.
+However, in order to use the bootloader, you will have to control the memory map so that the downloaded code does not clobber the bootloader code FLASH, data memory, exception vectors, etc.

      At this point, I have found no documentation describing how to build the code outside of the Mikroe toolchain for use with the Mikroe